oscovida/oscovida/README.md

 - an exploration of the data on infection and deaths related to the Coronavirus outbreak early 2020
 - maybe this opens up the data and situation to more people (citizen science?)
-- disclaimer: this is not done by epidemiology experts
+- disclaimer: this is not done by epidemiology experts, [don't trust anything here](https://github.com/fangohr/coronavirus-2020/blob/master/LICENSE)
 - contributions welcome
 - The "predictions" below are based on a very simple model of growth, where we assume the same growth rate over the duration of the outbreak.
 We want to see these predictions to start to be wrong (and in particular to overestimate actual numbers; this would indicate the outbreak starts to be constrained).
 - see also discussion in notebook
+- raw data is available from this URL https://raw.githubusercontent.com/fangohr/coronavirus-2020/master/data.txt
+- it may not be possible to update this daily/

 ## Predictions